On the computation of geometric features of spectra of linear operators on Hilbert spaces: Proofs Concerning Lebesgue Measure

 the lower bounds in Theorem \ref{Leb_1} immediately imply the lower bounds in Theorem \ref{Leb_2}.
 Hence we only need to construct the appropriate algorithms.

 \textbf{Step 1}: $\{\Xi_2^L,\Omega_f,\Lambda_1\},\{\Xi_2^L,\Omega_{\mathrm{D}},\Lambda_1\}\in\Sigma_1^A$.
 Let $A\in\Omega_f$ and

-Clearly we can compute $E_n$ with finitely many arithmetic operations and comparisons and we set
+Clearly, we can compute $E_n$ with finitely many arithmetic operations and comparisons and we set

-Proposition \ref{comp_prop} shows that without loss of generality we can assume $\Gamma_n(A)$ can be computed exactly with finitely many arithmetic operations and comparisons.
-The algorithm is presented in the \texttt{LebPseudoSpec} routine in \S \ref{leb_num} and the following shows that this algorithm is basic.
+Proposition \ref{comp_prop} shows that, without loss of generality, we can assume $\Gamma_n(A)$ can be computed exactly using finitely many arithmetic operations and comparisons.
+The algorithm is presented in the \texttt{LebPseudoSpec} routine in \S \ref{leb_num} and the following shows that this algorithm is sharp in the SCI hierarchy.

 Suppose that $F_n(z)<\epsilon$ and that $\left|w\right|<\epsilon-F_n(z)$.
 If $z\in\mathrm{Sp}(A)$ then clearly